-RiverWalk is beautiful.
-Planning is happening to continue it under the Tappan Zee Bridge.
-Edge-on-Hudson will fill in another lovely segment, bringing it to the southern half of Kingsland Point Park.
-But in the northern half of Kingsland and up to Rockwood Hall, people need to walk and bike on streets, most of which don't even have sidewalks.
+Westchester's RiverWalk is beautiful.
+Tarrytown is planning to continue it under the Tappan Zee Bridge.
+Edge-on-Hudson is constructing another lovely segment, which will eventually bring it to the southern tip of Kingsland Point Park.
+But from Kingsland to Rockwood Hall, people need to walk and bike on streets, most of which don't even have sidewalks.

 There are simple, low cost solutions for completing RiverWalk in Sleepy Hollow so everyone can enjoy it, kids and adults alike.
 As a bonus, these steps will make it safe and enjoyable to walk and bike to the Philipse Manor train station as well as to work at Kendal-on-Hudson, Phelps Hospital and Regeneron.

 "Advisory shoulders" (photo right) is a possible way to improve walking and cycling access on various Sleepy Hollow Manor streets.

 Getting in and out of Kingsland Point Park from the north involves passing over three bridges, just one of which has a (narrow) sidwalk.
 So right now, people walking have to do so on the road.
 Folks with little kids need to watch them like a hawk.